 While speaking with Nathan to get his opinion on this particular matter, he shared the following:

 This is one of those things that is hard to put into numbers.
 As a whole I saw a night and day difference from when I gave bonuses to when I cut back.
 People want to be appreciated.
-Your workers have some idea of how well the company is doing and how they contributed.
+Workers have some idea of how well the company is doing and how they contributed.
 Reward them accordingly and they will do the same to you the following year.

 We’ve all heard the saying before that “all workers hate their bosses.”
 There have even been movies made just to iterate the belief.

-Taking the time to sit down and calculate bonuses for your workers shows that you care about their well-being.
-That small token of appreciation goes a long way towards building a trusting relationship with your workers.
+Taking the time to sit down and calculate bonuses for workers shows that you care about their well-being.
+That small token of appreciation goes a long way towards building a trusting relationship with workers.

 4. Bonuses increase productivity